Company Name – Latent View Analytics Limited (Latent View)

 Company is very richly valued on any parameter and may face a situation similar to Infosys post dot com crash where it took 6 years for investors to recover invested capital – time correction in the stock.

-Institutional shareholding (FII and DII) has fallen since December 2021 - it is not a good sign.
+Institutional shareholding (FII and DII) has fallen since December 2021 - which is not a good sign.

 4. What are the risks to the investment analysis?